ArkEcosystemArchive/docs-legacy/docs/exchanges/json-rpc-quick.md

 ## Check Wallet Balance

-This method can be used to check the account balance associated with a particular Ark address.
+This method can be used to check the account balance associated with a particular ARK address.
 To utilize it, use the following body payload:

 :::: tabs